rdacomp/CollapseOS/README.md

 ## Roadmap

-The project is progressing well and I already have a working shell (see `doc` to see what it can do) on a classic RC2014.

-However, such a vast project involves quite a lot of fiddling and I can't really have a precise roadmap, only a general direction:
+Such a vast project involves quite a lot of fiddling and I can't really have a precise roadmap, only a general direction:

 The primary target for Collapse OS is the z80 architecture.
 There's a good amount of great z80-related hacks all around the internet, and the z80 CPU is